jcpeinado/Team_Project-TTC_Delays/README.md

 ### 1. Exploratory Data Analysis

 **Load the Dataset:**
 We imported the data (from a CSV file) into a pandas DataFrame.
+(Name the file)

 **Initial Investigation:**
 - We inspected the dimensions of the dataset; the raw DataFrame had a shape of (28,571 rows × 10 columns).